crzysan/ansible.play.clearml/README.md

 # Deploy Clearml server and agent on AWS

+This is a fully automated playbook
-This playbook will create aws resources that will be used to deploy clearml server and agents
+It will create aws resources which will be used to deploy clearml server and agents

 ## Prereq